Pensions and IHT – the dangers posed by small pension pots

 Determining who will benefit

 HMRC are unable to dictate how long a scheme takes to exercise its discretion over who death benefits are to be paid to.
 The PSA has a fiduciary duty to ensure that it has identified all the possible beneficiaries and fairly considered their interests and the wishes of the deceased scheme member.
-Only after they have undertaken this due diligence can they make their decision on who is to benefit.
-This may, and often will, take far longer than the 30 days in which they must provide the valuation.
+Only after they have undertaken this due diligence can they make a decision on who is to benefit.
+This may, and often will, take far longer than the 30 day deadline for providing the valuation.

 Pensions which don’t have a death benefit nomination, or where the nomination was completed many years ago and where family dynamics may have changed, can slow down the decision-making process.